Initialization means to set to the value, or put in the condition, appropriate to the start of an operation.

 Convenience Initializers

-• they’ve got to call a designated init from the same class
+• Requirement: They must call a designated initializer from the same class.

 Syntax